apache/cocoon/README.txt

 PREREQUISITES
 -------------
-You need a JDK, 1.4.x, 1.5.x, 1.6.x, or 1.7.x.
-When experimenting with trunk, 1.5.x is probably the best bet.
+You need a JDK, 1.8.x or later.
+(Note, currently a JRE won't do) When experimenting with trunk, 11.x is probably the best bet.

-Maven 2 must be installed (at least 2.0.9).
+Maven 3 must be installed.

 MAVEN REPOSITORY MIRRORS